ZackDev/zackdev.github.io/_posts/2020-07-27-traps-and-pitfalls-of-biased-thinking.md

 # Repetition Bias:
 > Projecting past experiences into the future.

-One way to avoid possible negative events or repeat possible positive events in the future by generalizing the outcome of past events.
+One overgeneralized mode of thinking to avoid possible negative events or repeat possible positive events in the future by projecting the outcome of past events.

 # Group-think Bias:
 > Goes along with the confirmation bias, it applies to one's group.